ianmcook/implyr/README.md

 #### dplyr Support

 implyr does not support all dplyr verbs and functions.
 Some verbs including `slice()`, `sample_n()`, and `sample_frac()` are not supported.
 Some functions including `intersect()` and `setdiff()` are not supported.

+If you apply an R function to a lazy `tbl` and the function is not implemented as a remote method, then implyr will compute the result of the prior steps and return that result to R as a `tbl` or data frame.
+It will then compute the function and any later steps locally in R. An example of this is the function `lm`.
+Only use this technique when the intermediate result will be small enough to fit in memory in your R session.

 The `median()` function returns a value that is approximately (not necessarily exactly) the median.
 See [APPX\_MEDIAN Function](https://www.cloudera.com/documentation/enterprise/latest/topics/impala_appx_median.html).